 Any course taken as a part of an undergraduate degree may not be repeated for graduate credit except when the course content is substantially different (as indicated by instructors).

-Coursework taken as an undergraduate student that is a requirement for a graduate degree or graduate certificate must be substituted for acceptable graduate level coursework approved by the department and Graduate School via the plan of study.
+Coursework taken as an undergraduate student for undergraduate credit that is a requirement for a graduate degree or graduate certificate must be substituted for acceptable graduate level coursework approved by the department and Graduate School via the plan of study.

 All master’s degrees require a minimum of 30 credit hours, with some programs requiring more.